 Much like my Prime Rib, this is the most epic way I know for making Leg of Lamb, and it’s all thanks to the reverse sear.

-This method makes for an evenly tender and pinkish interior all the way to the edges, while still having a well-browned exterior.
+Perfectly cooked meat: Reverse searing your lamb leg makes for an evenly tender and pinkish interior all the way to the edges, while still giving you a well-browned exterior.
+That means no gray, overcooked edges on the meat, like with many other methods.

-How to Make Leg of Lamb:
+How to Cook Leg of Lamb

 As a summary, we rub the lamb with an herb black pepper mixture, then roast in a low oven for 90 minutes, rest it for 30 minutes, then blast it at high heat for 5 minutes to brown the outside.
 That’s it!